Last updated: 23 February 2021

-From 2021, EU/EEA/Swiss nationals will be able to come to the UK as a tourist or student for up to six months without needing a visa.
+The UK is no longer part of the European Union.
+EU, EEA and Swiss nationals can still come to the UK for tourism or study for up to six months without needing a visa.

-They will need to apply for a visa before travelling to the UK if they want to work or study for longer than 6 months, if they do not already hold either settled or pre-settled status in the UK.
+They do need to apply for a visa before travelling if they want to study for longer than six months.

-From January 2021, anyone who is in the UK as a visitor will be able to study as much as they want for up to 6 months.
+From January 2021, all visitors can study in the UK as much as they want for up to six months.

-EU/EEA/Swiss students will not need a visitor visa: they can arrive at the border and either show their passport, or enter through the electronic passport gates to be granted entry clearance.
+EU, EEA and Swiss students do not need a visitor visa: they can arrive at the border and enter through the electronic passport gates to be granted entry clearance.

 Students over 16 years old must apply online for a visa to study English in the UK for more than six months.

-Students who are older than 16 can study English in the UK for between 6- 11 months on an 11 Month Short Term Student visa. read more about 11 Month Short Term Student Visas +
+Students who are older than 16 can study English in the UK for between six - 11 months on a Short Term Study visa.

-Students who wish to study in the UK for more than 11 months will need to apply for a Student visa.
+Students who want to study in the UK for more than 11 months will need to apply for a Student visa.

 This visa is only for students who already have an intermediate level of English (B1).
 It will be possible to switch providers in-country so students can study English at a language school then move to a university course.

-Students can apply for a visa up to three months before the date of travel for a Standard Visitor visa or Short-term study visa.
+Students can apply for a Short-term Study visa up to three months before the date of travel.
 They can apply up to six months in advance for a Student visa.
-They should get a decision on your visa within three weeks.
+They should get a decision within three weeks.